Jacobs Well, Queensland

 Jacob Wells is positioned on the delta of the Pimpama River at the southern end of Moreton Bay.
 It is best known for its four-lane boat ramp, Volunteer Marine Rescue facility and the surrounding sugarcane fields.
-It is often described as "The Gateway to Southern Moreton Bay".

 Geography

 Jacobs Well is bounded to the north by Steiglitz, to the east by Moreton Bay, to the south by the Pimpama River and to the west by Norwell.

 Calypso Bay is a canal estate at the south-east end of Jacobs Well (27.7940°S 153.3750°E), built on a former sand mining lease and the surrounding mangrove tidal land.
 The estate has direct boating access to The Broadwater and Moreton Bay.

 History

 In the late 1800s, the farming district located between the Pimpama River and the Logan River called Pimpama Island encompassed the present-day localities of Jacobs Well, Norwell, Steiglitz and Woongoolba.
-It was referred to as an island because there were a number of lagoons and swamps that isolated the area during the wet season; however, this disadvantage made it good land for growing sugar cane.
+It was referred to as an island because there were a number of lagoons and swamps that isolated the area during the wet season; however, this disadvantage made it good land for growing sugarcane.

 Jacob's Well State School opened in 1920.
 It closed on 3 May 1974.
 The school then became the Jacob's Well Environmental Study Centre.
 The school was on the corner of Behms and Pimpama-Jacobs Well Roads (27.7824°S 153.3349°E), now within the neighbouring suburb of Norwell to the west.

 Jacobs Well was once part of the Shire of Albert.